plutus-community/docs/docs/Example Pioneer Projects/Cardano-NFT-Creator.md

 nftCurSymbol oref tn = scriptCurrencySymbol $ nftPolicy oref tn
 ```

-Then creates the policy ID file:
+Then creates the policy ID from the newly created plutus policy:

 ```
 #create a policyid using the CLI